What Is Pop Music? Origin and History of Pop Music

 Pop music evolves with global trends, but its heart remains constant: emotion, rhythm, and melody.
 Pop keeps people dancing via radio, TikTok, concerts, and personal headphones.

 No instruments.
 No pressure.
 Just you, your voice, and a little AI magic.
+If you want to pair your pop track with matching cover art, see how artists are designing album covers with AI.

 Frequently Asked Questions (FAQs)